Beethoven (I Love to Listen To): Music video

-Music videos were produced for all twelve tracks on the Savage album, most of which were directed by Sophie Muller, and most of them with a shared concept featuring character(s) played by Lennox who display characteristics of dissociative identity disorder or split personalities.
+Music videos were produced for all twelve tracks on the Savage album, most of which were directed by Sophie Muller, this video being her foray after previously editing the band's Marek Budzynski-directed music video for The Walk 5 years earlier), and most of them with a shared concept featuring character(s) played by Lennox who display characteristics of dissociative identity disorder or split personalities.

 As the first part of this loose narrative, the "Beethoven" video begins with Lennox portraying a repressed, middle-class housewife, knitting in her apartment.
 She exhibits characteristics of obsessive–compulsive disorder through her habitual cleaning and chopping of vegetables.
-The video also includes a mischievous little girl who has blonde hair, and a man who is wearing make-up and an evening gown, neither of whom are directly noticed by the housewife even though they are in her living room with her.
+The video also includes a mischievous little girl who wears a Shirley Temple-style dress and blonde wig, and a tall, bald man who is wearing make-up and an evening gown.
+Neither the man or the girl are directly noticed by the housewife, even though they are in her living room with her, suggesting that they are elements of her psyche.

-These characters are seemingly components of a new character that the dowdy housewife becomes as she has a nervous breakdown and transforms herself into a blonde, overtly sexual vixen.
+These characters are seemingly components of a new character that the dowdy housewife becomes as she has a nervous breakdown.
+Merging the little girl (wild, mischievous and attention-seeking) and the man (uninhibited sexuality that defies conventional gender roles), the housewife transforms herself into a blonde, overtly sexual vixen.
 In this newly liberated persona, she trashes the apartment that, as a housewife, she had kept meticulously clean.
 The video ends with her walking out into the street laughing.